 DIY Drain Cleaning: When to Call a Professional

-Clogged drains are an issue that is common to all households and is caused by many factors, including hair soap scum, soap grease or the roots of trees.
-Many people prefer fixing the issue by themselves but there are instances that it is better to call a professional.
-In this article, we’ll explain when it is best to DIY drain cleaning and when to solicit help from professional plumber.
+Clogged drains are the most common issue in homes and could be caused by a variety of things, such as hair, soap scum, grease, and some tree root.
+Although many prefer solving the problem by themselves but there are instances that you should seek help from professionals.
+In this article, we’ll explain when it is best to DIY drain cleaning and when to consult professional plumber.

 Key Takeaways

-- Gulping sounds, slow draining and foul odors are indicators the time to clean your drain.
+- Gulping sounds, slow draining and a foul smell indicate the need to wash your drain.

-- Boiling water, baking soda and plunger as well as drain snakes are DIY techniques to open the drain.
+- Boiling water, baking soda and vinegar, plunger, along with drain snake, are DIY methods to unclog a blocked drain.

-- Always read through the instructions and wear a pair of gloves in attempting DIY methods.
+- Always follow the instructions and wear a pair of gloves when you are attempting DIY methods.

-- Get help from a professional Sydney Blocked Drain Plumbing plumber if there are numerous clogs and no improvement following DIY efforts or unseen blockages caused by external factors such as tree roots.
+- Get help from a professional Sydney Blocked Drain Plumbing plumber if there are multiple clogs but no improvement following DIY efforts or unnoticed blockages caused by external factors such as tree roots.

-- Professionals conduct CCTV drainage inspections to pinpoint specific blockage location preventing unnecessary repair costs.
+- Experts perform CCTV drainage inspections to pinpoint an exact location of blockage, thus avoiding repair cost.

-Before you begin the cleaning process, it is important be aware of whether your drain needs to be cleaned in the first place.
-Here are some indicators that show your drain requires attention:
+Before diving into the cleaning process, you must to determine if your drain needs to be cleaned up in the first place.
+Below are a few indicators that tell you your drain is in need of attention:

 Slow Draining

-If you notice that your water takes longer than usual or is taking longer to drain or does not drain in any way, it’s time to check.
-A slow draining shower or sink shower could mean there is an obstruction forming within your pipes.
+If you notice that water takes longer than usual for it to drain or does not drain at all, you need to check.
+A slow draining sink or shower could be a sign of a blockage in your pipes.

 Gurgling Noises